 Besides, there are a few other weaknesses that may affect the company:

 - Outdated technology.

 - High Debt

-A company with a lot of opportunities has a lot of scopes to succeed and make profits in future.
-Here are few points that you need to consider while evaluating opportunities for a company:
+A company with a lot of opportunities has a lot of scope to succeed and make profits in the future.
+Here are a few points that you need to consider while evaluating opportunities for a company:

 - Expansion (Vertical or horizontal)